JujuAdams/Bento/docs/0.1/Building-From-BentoScript.md

 ## The `build` Command

 Building UI with BentoScript is a case of calling the `build` command and targeting a UI class.
-Anything inside the subsequent curly brackets will be executed in the scope of the new UI element, a little bit like a `with()` statement in GML.
+Anything inside the subsequent curly brackets will be executed in the scope of the new UI element, a little bit like a combination of the `new` command and the `with()` command in GML.

 ```
 build BentoRectangle {